-- 2.1 To report details of progress and achievements during the period 1st April to 30th June 2012, in relation to the Council's Corporate Plan 2009 -2014. - 2.2 Details are provided in the respective appendices outlined below, which are attached to this report. - Progress against Corporate Plan 'Key Projects' as attached at Appendix A; and, - Progress against Corporate Plan 'Performance Measures' as attached at Appendix B.
+- To report details of progress and achievements during the period 1st April to 30th 2.1 September 2012, in relation to the Council's Corporate Plan 2009 -2014. - 2.2 Details are provided in the respective appendices outlined below, which are attached to this report. - ☑ Progress against Corporate Plan 'Key Projects' as attached at Appendix A; and, - ☑ Progress against Corporate Plan 'Performance Measures' as attached at Appendix - 2.3 Following a request of the previous meeting of this Committee, to provide an overview of the number of accidents, which have occurred within the Council during the current guarter compared with the previous year. - Appendix C.